-Although Montgomery had planned for The Story Girl to be her follow-up to Anne of Avonlea, it did not progress quickly enough for her publisher, who suggested that she shelve the book temporarily and expand a five-part serial, “Una of the Garden,” that she had published in the Minneapolis magazine The Housekeeper between December 1908 and April 1909.
+Although Montgomery had planned for The Story Girl to be her follow-up to Anne of Avonlea, it did not progress quickly enough for her publisher, who suggested that she shelve the book temporarily and expand a five-part serial, “Una of the Garden,” that had appeared in the Minneapolis magazine The Housekeeper between December 1908 and April 1909.
 Montgomery renamed the title protagonist, shifted the scene from a garden to an orchard, and expanded the story to book length.
 The story of schoolteacher Eric Marshall who falls in love with Kilmeny Gordon, a mute violinist with a tragic past, Kilmeny of the Orchard appeared only six months after Anne of Avonlea.

 Epigraph